lewstephenh/python-portfolio/healthcare-data-manipulation/README.md

 - **Python Version:** 3.14.0

 ## Purpose
-This program extracts synthetic healthcare data from a database stored on SQL Server and manipulates it in various ways.
+This program extracts synthetic healthcare data from a database stored on SQL Server and Snowflake.
+It then manipulates the data in various ways.